Your cart is currently empty!

 For every 1 kWh of electricity produced, its calculated 830g of carbon equivalents are released into the atmosphere.
 Therefore, it follows that if we reduce our consumption of electricity, we will then reduce our carbon emissions.

-How can we do this?
+How can we save money on our electric bills?
 Replacing old, outdated appliances, using motion sensors on lights, and adding timers and photocells to lights so they are only running at night – all reduce energy consumption.

 Reduced Energy Consumption = Reduced Carbon Footprint = Money Savings for you

 Replacing Metal Halide with LED

 LED lights use 50% -75% less energy than metal halide bulbs designed to replace.
 On top of that, lifespans for LED bulbs are 3-5X longer than Metal Halide without any costly recycling fees at the end of life.

 |Power Consumption (watts)||455 (400 Watts + Ballast Factor)||105|